icgc-argo/argo-docs/docs/data-access/data-download.md

 ## FUSE Mounting

 The mount command can be used to mount the remote S3 bucket as a read-only FUSE file system.
-This is very useful to browse and explore the available files, as well as quickly see their size and date of modification using common commands such as ls, find, du and tree.
+This is very useful to browse and explore the available files, as well as quickly see their size and date of modification using common commands such as `ls`, `find`, `du` and `tree`.
 It also works very well with standard analysis tools such as `samtools`.

 In order to use the mount feature, `FUSE` is required.
 On most Linux based systems, this will require installing `libfuse-dev`, `fuse` and other packages.
 Below is the command to install them on Ubuntu.